![]() |

 There were three veins, with most of the work at this time in the second, about 360 feet down.
 On Saturday the 13th, work proceeded as usual, with the sounds of picks, men chatting and rumbling mule-driven cars echoing through the tunnels.
 Because a power line had broken a month earlier, the mine was lit by open kerosene lamps, which cast a flickering light through the underground passages.

-Typical Coal Mining at the turn of the 20th Century, (circa 1910). |
+Typical Coal Mining at the turn of the 20th Century (circa 1910). |

-Somehow the hay caught fire — either because of oil dripping from one of the lamps or from a fallen lamp itself.
+Somehow, the hay caught fire — either because of oil dripping from one of the lamps or a fallen lamp itself.
 At first, no one thought much of the fire, and attempts to put it out were somewhat disorganized.
-In minutes, however, the beams overhead had caught fire and flames licked outward at an ever-growing rate.
-The burning hay was then dumped down the shaft, but it becomes jammed there and did not fall to the third level.
+In minutes, however, the beams overhead had caught fire, and flames licked outward at an ever-growing rate.
+The burning hay was then dumped down the shaft, but it became jammed there and did not fall to the third level.
 There was no underground alarm system in the mine, and although miners nearby soon realized that the blaze had gotten out of hand and that the only course left was to flee, men in distant tunnels worked on, unaware of what was happening.

 Some 200 men and boys made their way to the surface, some through escape shafts, some using the hoisting cage.
-Soon the corridors were filled with smoke, flames, crashing timbers, and men running frantically to the one escape shaft that remained open.
+Soon, the corridors were filled with smoke, flames, crashing timbers, and men running frantically to the one escape shaft that remained open.

 Above ground, puffs of smoke rising from the shaft were the first sign of trouble.
 The alarm was sounded, and a crowd of anxious relatives and other townspeople soon collected.